Validators Exit Bus

 - Total available balance

-- Validators to eject cummulative amount
+- Validators to eject cumulative amount

 - Going to withdrawn balance